-Unannounced fire drills are coordinated by the campus Police Department, housing offices, and the local Fire Marshal each fall and spring semesters for all residential facilities at Trinity Valley.
+Unannounced fire drills are coordinated by TVPD, housing offices, and the local Fire Marshal each fall and spring semesters for all residential facilities at Trinity Valley.
 Test is defined as regularly scheduled drills, exercises and appropriate follow-through activities designed for assessment and evaluation of emergency plans and capabilities.
 The emergency evacuation procedures for each residential unit.